Municipal Light Plant Solar Program

 - Shade report (see Section 7 in the Program Description for accepted shade tools)

-- E-sign the portal-generated Participant’s Agreement & Application to submit application for validation.
-The installer and project owner must e-sign both documents.
+- E-sign the portal-generated Participant’s Agreement to submit application for validation.
+The installer and project owner must e-sign the document.

-4. The MLP will confirm interconnection approval via the portal, enabling ENE to begin application validation.
+4. The MLP will confirm interconnection approval enabling ENE to begin application validation.

-- Provide additional documents, as requested via portal auto-notifcations.
+- Provide additional documents, as requested via email to: solar@ene.org

 6. Rebate Reservation/Installation Approval